mikelawrence/WiFi-Gate-Controller/README.md

 All components are powered by a 3.3VDC Simple Switcher from Texas Instruments (LMZ21700).
 Input power is 12VDC nominal with a range of 5V-17V.
 The with the switching power supply efficiency at about 80% the board current draws at the lowest 5mA and an average around 12mA.
 Peak current during transmit is about 100mA.

 ### Contact Inputs
-Contact inputs use a simple pullup to 5VDC and a Schmidt Trigger Inverter (SN74LVC2G14).
+Contact inputs use a simple pull-up to 5VDC and a Schmidt Trigger Inverter (SN74LVC2G14).
 Note: software debounce is still required.
-A high value pullup resistor and series resistor (both 100k) were selected to reduce current levels when accidental high voltages are applied to the input.
-The resistor pullups should be installed where needed.
-If connecting to a gate controller that already has an input pulled up leave the pullup resistors off.
+A high value pull-up resistor and series resistor (both 100k) were selected to reduce current levels when accidental high voltages are applied to the input.
+The resistor pull-ups should be installed where needed.
+If connecting to a gate controller that already has an input pulled up leave the pull-up resistors off.
 The inputs are 5V tolerant.
 ESD Protection devices are included to further protect the inputs.
 Due to the Schmidt Trigger Inverter the software sees a logic high when a contact is closed (shorted to -V).

 ### Contact Outputs
 There are four contact outputs on the board which short to ground (-V) when activated.
 The switch is an overload protected Infineon Low-Side Automotive Switch (BTS3800SL).
 Each contact output has input circuitry identical to the contact inputs on the board.
 This allows detection of external contact closures for parallel wired contacts.